 1. A stable careers programme

-Every school and college should have an embedded programme of career education and guidance that is known and understood by pupils, parents, teachers, governors and employers.
+Every school should have an embedded programme of careers education and guidance that is known and understood by pupils, parents and carers, staff, governors, employers and other agencies.

 All of the I’m a… series of activities follow a clear pattern of activity that is recognisable to teachers and easily understood by students of all abilities and ages.
 The strong format and branding communicates to teachers the careers guidance opportunity regardless of the subject.